What should you eat in the follicular phase? All our meal tips and recipes

 Kefir, sauerkraut |

-Incorporate these foods daily: opt for a bowl of quinoa with sautéed spinach, a raw kefir-broccoli smoothie, or lentil puree.
-For a snack, a handful of almonds.
-This approach combines lightness and nutritional density for a balanced cycle.
+Add these foods to your daily routine: go for a bowl of quinoa with sautéed spinach, a kefir–raw broccoli smoothie or a lentil purée.
+For a snack, have a handful of almonds.
+This approach combines lightness with nutritional density for a more balanced cycle.

-To maximize energy and prepare the body for ovulation, a balanced and varied diet is essential.
+To maximise your energy and prepare your body for ovulation, a balanced and varied diet is essential.
 Here’s a sample day inspired by the specific needs of the follicular phase:

-Breakfast: A bowl of oat flakes with yogurt, nuts, ground flaxseed, cherries, and almonds.
+Breakfast: A bowl of oats with yogurt, nuts, ground flaxseeds, cherries and almonds.

-Lunch: A salad with quinoa, spinach, chickpeas, avocado, and grilled chicken breast, topped with a lemon-olive oil vinaigrette.
+Lunch: A quinoa salad with spinach, chickpeas, avocado and chicken breast, topped with a lemon–olive oil dressing.

 Dinner: Steamed salmon or mackerel, served with broccoli and roasted sweet potatoes.

-Snack: kefir with pomegranate seeds, a piece of fruit, and seeds.
+Snack: kefir with pomegranate seeds, a fruit, seeds.

-These meals combine lean proteins, healthy fats, and antioxidants to support gut health and hormonal balance.
+These meals combine lean protein, healthy fats and antioxidants, supporting your gut microbiome and hormonal balance.

 1 tablespoon of ground flaxseeds